robot-dreams/eop/notes.md

 What sort of copy semantics do we need to ensure for iterators?
 When would operations involving the identity element "be slow or require extra logic to implement"?
 How did floor(lg(n)) + 1 become lg(n) in Lemma 6.13?
+When would we have an IndexedIterator that's not (already) a RandomAccessIterator?
+[DONE] How is WeightType (for a BifurcateCoordinate) used?
+What's a (useful) example where traversing a binary tree would change its shape, i.e. what's a useful example of a WeakBifurcateCoordinate that's not a BifurcateCoordinate?
+[DONE] Is it possible to implement height using traverse and a function object?
+When would it be useful to traverse multiple trees concurrently?
+What does it mean for traversal to be "uniform"?

 ## Definitions